azer/kaktus/README.md

 make osx
 ```

-Command to get my build for OSX.
+Command to get my build for macOS.

 #### Making Changes
 Kaktüs is built with [choo](https://github.com/yoshuawuyts/choo) and [electron](https://github.com/electron/electron).
 Here is the commands I run to start the development: